Clint Hill (Secret Service): After the assassination

 Hill remained assigned to Mrs. Kennedy and the children until after the 1964 presidential election.
 He then was assigned to President Lyndon B. Johnson at the White House.
-In 1967, when Johnson was still in office, Hill became the Special Agent in Charge (SAIC) of presidential protection.
-When Richard Nixon came into office, Hill moved over to SAIC of protection of Vice President Spiro Agnew.
+In 1967, when Johnson was still in office, Hill became the Special Agent in Charge (SAC) of presidential protection.
+When Richard Nixon came into office, Hill moved over to SAC of protection of Vice President Spiro Agnew.
 Finally, Hill was assigned to headquarters as the assistant director of the Secret Service for all protection.
 He retired in 1975.

 Hill expressed his belief in the official conclusion that Lee Harvey Oswald acted alone and rejected conspiracy theories surrounding the assassination.
 In a 1975 interview with Mike Wallace, Hill tearfully surmised that if he had reached the vehicle a second earlier, he would have been able to take the third shot to his own body, and felt a great deal of regret for not having been able to reach there in time.

 Following the death of Nellie Connally in 2006, Hill was the last surviving person in the car.
 He wrote the foreword to Gerald Blaine and Lisa McCubbin's 2010 narrative, The Kennedy Detail.